citp/privacy-policy-historical/p/pe/pen/pentair.com.md

   * Analyze personal information for business reporting and providing personalized services.
     * Analyze or predict our users’ preferences in order to prepare aggregated trend reports on how our digital content is used, so we can improve our Services;
-    * Better understand you, so that we can personalize our interactions with you and provide you with information and/or offers tailored to your interests;
+    * Better understand your interests and preferences, so that we can personalize our interactions with you and provide you with information and/or offers tailored to your interests;
     * Better understand your preferences so that we can deliver content via our Services that we believe will be relevant and interesting to you.

-We will provide personalized services either with your consent or because we have a legitimate interest.
+We will provide personalized services based on our legitimate interests, and with your consent to the extent required by applicable law.

   * Accomplish our business purposes.
     * Run our business operations and manage our risks, including protecting the rights and property of Pentair and others;